7 Remedies for Severe Constipation

 - Boil it for 5 minutes, then turn it off.

-5. Oats and yogurt for constipation
+5. Oats and yogurt for severe constipation

 Oatmeal is a high-fiber cereal that can help relieve the symptoms of constipation.
 Even a systematic review published in the British Journal of Nutrition found that this food helps increase stool weight and increase intestinal transit.